nodejs/package-maintenance/docs/drafts/Baseline practive - Document support levels.md

 ## Support-response and Support-response-paid

-Support response quantifies how quickly the maintainer targets/is able to respond to issues:
+Support response quantifies how quickly the maintainer chooses to, or is able to, respond to issues:

 * ABANDONED - Don't expect a response, the package is not being actively maintained
 * BEST-EFFORT - The maintainer is interesed in fixing/discussing issues, however, it's not their day job so there should be